Proto-Semitic language: Syntax

 The Proto-Semitic language was a language of nominative-accusative alignment, which is preserved in most of its descendant languages.

 The basic word order of Proto-Semitic was VSO (verb — subject — direct object), and the modifier usually followed its head.

 Lexis

-Reconstruction of the Proto-Semitic lexis provides more information about the life of Proto-Semites and helps in the search for their Urheimat.
+Reconstruction of the Proto-Semitic lexicon provides more information about the lives of Proto-Semites and helps in the search for their Urheimat.